php-gettext/Gettext/README.md

 //Get the translations of the code that are stored in a po file
 $poTranslations = Translations::fromPoFile('locale.po');

-//Apply the translations from the po file to the translations using the references from `$phpTranslations` but the headers of `$poTranslations`:
+//Merge the translations from the po file using the references from `$phpTranslations`:
-$translations->mergeWith($poTranslations, Translation::MERGE_REFERENCES_MINES | Translations::MERGE_HEADERS_THEIRS);
+$translations->mergeWith($poTranslations, Merge::REFERENCES_OURS);

 //Now save a po file with the result
 $translations->toPoFile('locale.po');
 ```

-Note, if the second argument is not defined, the default is `Translations::MERGE_ADD | Translation::MERGE_TRANSLATION_OVERRIDE`.
+Note, if the second argument is not defined, the default value is `Merge::DEFAULT` that's equivalent to `Merge::ADD | Merge::HEADERS_ADD`.

 ## Use from CLI